Israel to offer 3rd COVID booster shot to older citizens

 The vaccination program allowed Israel to reopen its economy ahead of other countries.
 But there are signs that the vaccine’s efficacy wears off over time, and Israel has seen a spike in cases of the new delta variant, even among people who are vaccinated.

-People over the age of 60 who were vaccinated more than five months ago will be eligible for the booster, Maccabi said.
+People over the age of 60 who were vaccinated more than five months ago will be eligible for the booster.
+Maccabi, one of Israel’s four publicly funded health maintenance organizations, said its members could already register and the vaccinations would start on Sunday.